sftpplus/sftpplus-docs/docs/administration/admin-authorization.rst

 Administrators configuration
 ============================

-As a best practice, it is recommended to create an administrator configuration for each person interacting with SFTPPlus as an administrator.
+As a best practice, it is recommended to have an administrator configuration for each person interacting with SFTPPlus as an administrator.

+Administrators can be defined inside SFTPPlus main configuration file or from external authentication methods such as LDAP, Active Directory, local operating system or cloud based SSO.

+Check the :doc:`Authentication configuration page </configuration-auth/index>`
+for more details about the authentication methods that can be used to authenticate administrators.

 When configuring an administrator, you define a name/username and a password.